-- Retain a good range of different shops and businesses, provide an environment for enterprise to flourish and support better online connections to help businesses thrive. - Seek to reduce traffic and parking impacts from development and encourage sustainable transport, especially bus services, cycle routes and footpaths. - Support opportunities for increased employment both within Buntingford Town and the five other parishes and ensure adequate places for children to attend local schools. - Make the most of the BCA's rural aspect by protecting views, providing good access, enhancing facilities and enhancing and maintaining biodiversity. - Preserve, enhance and ensure the enjoyment for all, of the valued green spaces, water courses and environments. - Foster and promote a thriving healthy community with plentiful opportunities for education, training and employment for people young and old. - Continue to be an attractive, diverse, well ordered and vibrant community in which residents, visitors and businesses can thrive. - Continue to be distinctive, vital and thriving communities where identity, heritage and aspirations for the future are valued, protected and promoted. - Pre-empt the future effects of climate change by forward planning and finding ways to preserve the balance between natural assets and human development. - Ensure that, as far as possible, the villages continue to be surrounded by productive green environments with agricultural land for livestock and food crops, with the addition of community allotments, in recognition of their benefits to health and wellbeing. - Maintain a sense of place and local character in a high quality environment, protecting their cultural and historical heritage, ensuring that access, outlooks and breathing space are preserved.
+- Retain a good range of different shops and businesses, provide an environment for enterprise to flourish and support better online connections to help businesses thrive. - Seek to reduce traffic and parking impacts from development and encourage sustainable transport, especially bus services, cycle routes and footpaths. - Support opportunities for increased employment both within Buntingford Town and the five other parishes and ensure adequate places for children to attend local schools. - Meet the need for new housing for the Buntingford Community Area including an appropriate contribution to the housing needs for East Hertfordshire District by providing a mix of housing that reflects identified need and respects and reinforces the character of its setting. - Make the most of the BCA's rural aspect by protecting views, providing good access, enhancing facilities and enhancing and maintaining biodiversity. - Preserve, enhance and ensure the enjoyment for all, of the valued green spaces, water courses and environments. - Foster and promote a thriving healthy community with plentiful opportunities for education, training and employment for people young and old. - Continue to be an attractive, diverse, well ordered and vibrant community in which residents, visitors and businesses can thrive. - Continue to be distinctive, vital and thriving communities where identity, heritage and aspirations for the future are valued, protected and promoted. - Pre-empt the future effects of climate change by forward planning and finding ways to preserve the balance between natural assets and human development. - Ensure that, as far as possible, the villages continue to be surrounded by productive green environments with agricultural land for livestock and food crops, with the addition of community allotments, in recognition of their benefits to health and wellbeing.

-• The Buntingford Community Area must retain its distinctive heritage and identity.
+- Maintain a sense of place and local character in a high quality environment, protecting their cultural and historical heritage, ensuring that access, outlooks and breathing space are preserved. - The Buntingford Community Area must retain its distinctive heritage and identity.
 The villages within the BCA are very different and should remain so.
 They each have a heart and their individual identities should be recognised, preserved and promoted.